ebi-gene-expression-group/scrnaseq_training/cell_type_prediction/README.md

 ```

 The following steps will walk you through the procedure.
 Example data is provided in [galaxy_cli_use_case](galaxy_cli_use_case) directory.
- - To generate the workflow parameters yaml file, run
+ - To generate the workflow parameters yaml file (needs to be done only once per imported workflow), run
  ```
  generate_params_from_workflow.py -C galaxy_credentials.yaml \
                             -G test_instance -o test \